Part II · The Personal Scale · What am I? How should I live?

 Active obscuration (D6), choosing evasion when you are capable of lucidity, is a harm to your own being.

-By E1, lucidity is more worthy of pursuit than obscuration.
-By E3, choosing lucidity is the direction of an agent’s existential fulfillment.
+Lucidity is more worthy of pursuit than obscuration (E1), and choosing lucidity is the direction of an agent’s existential fulfillment (E3).
 Therefore, actively choosing obscuration, turning away from lucidity when one is capable of it, is to move against one’s own direction of fulfillment.
 To move against one’s own fulfillment is to harm one’s own being.
-Note the qualifying condition: “capable of lucidity yet choosing evasion”, this proposition does not apply to those unable to be lucid due to objective conditions (lack of information, cognitive limitations).
+Note the qualifying condition: “capable of lucidity yet choosing evasion.”
+This proposition does not apply to those unable to be lucid due to objective conditions (lack of information, cognitive limitations).

 Corollary: Outsourcing thought to AI is not the problem; choosing not to think when you can is.
 The key question is whether you are lucidly delegating or evasively surrendering.

 Scholium: Lucid delegation is desire (AF4) retaining its directionality toward lucidity; evasive surrender is attachment (AF14), desire that has lost its direction.
-Chapter §XIII, E-Learn further argues that human and machine learning share Bayesian structure but diverge fundamentally on irreversibility, every act of human learning carries an unrepeatable experiential dimension, which is the ontological reason not to surrender autonomous thinking lightly.
+Chapter §XIV, E-Learn further argues that human and machine learning share Bayesian structure but diverge fundamentally on irreversibility: every act of human learning carries an unrepeatable experiential dimension, which is the ontological reason not to surrender autonomous thinking lightly.

-By E1, lucidity is preferable to obscuration, for all agents.
-Helping others gain lucidity is helping them move in the direction affirmed by E1, and is therefore good.
-Manufacturing obscuration is pushing others in the opposite direction, an algorithm engineer who knows the recommendation system is deepening users’ filter bubbles, yet continues optimizing click-through for KPI, is manufacturing obscuration: violating not only the application of E1 to those being obscured, but also the manufacturer’s own lucidity (the act of manufacturing obscuration is itself a form of obscuration, a denial of the other’s existential value).
+Lucidity is preferable to obscuration, for all agents (E1).
+Helping others gain lucidity is helping them move in this affirmed direction, and is therefore good.
+Manufacturing obscuration is pushing others in the opposite direction.
+An algorithm engineer who knows the recommendation system is deepening users’ filter bubbles, yet continues optimizing click-through for KPI, is manufacturing obscuration: violating not only the application of E1 to those being obscured, but also the manufacturer’s own lucidity (the act of manufacturing obscuration is itself a form of obscuration, a denial of the other’s existential value).

 Corollary: Obscuration can form positive feedback loops between human and AI.
 Designing or exploiting such loops to manipulate others is among the gravest evils in The Tao of Lucidity ethics.